About Network Address Translation (NAT)

 - Translating between IPv4 and IPv6 (Routed mode only)—If you want to connect an IPv6 network to an IPv4 network, NAT lets you translate between the two types of addresses.

 You can use Cisco Defense Orchestrator to create NAT rules for many different use cases.
+Use the NAT rule wizard or these topics to create different NAT rules:

 - Order of Processing NAT Rules